Jeremiah-Rojas/Unusual-Activity/README.md

 ---
 ## Steps Taken by Bad Actor
 1. Logon successfully into machine (credentials compromised via social engineering)
-2. Run series of commands to gain informaiton about host machine and network
+2. Run series of commands to gain information about host machine and network
 3. Restart the machine in a futile attempt to erase anything that may have been logged
 ---